vsergeev/gardend-lua/design.md

 ## Configuration

 The configuration structure for `gardend` specifies the processing blocks to be instantiated in the system, the variable names the processing blocks will look up or populate in the system state, and other block-specific configuration.
-The configuration is stored as a table with `inputs`, `algorithms`, `outputs`, `posts` subtables that contain the configuration of processing blocks belonging to those processing stages.
+The configuration is stored as a table with `inputs`, `controllers`, `outputs`, `posts` subtables that contain the configuration of processing blocks belonging to those processing stages.

 Configuration format: